fabiomadge/Fakultaet/README.md

 # Fakultaet

-Naive implementation of a simple alogrithm to calculate a factorial.
+Naive implementation of a simple alogrithm to calculate a factorial using all the cores in your machine.

 ## Build